ondracek-lukas/vichrr/README.md

 **Virtual Choir Rehearsal Room** is a terminal application for low-latency multiparty audio calls optimized for singing.
-Windows and Linux versions of a client application are available;
+A client application is available for Windows, Linux, and MacOS.
 Linux server with good connectivity is needed as a mixing point.

 Copyright © 2020  Lukáš Ondráček <<ondracek.lukas@gmail.com>>.